nealkumar/Concurrent-Tasks/README.md

 [![License: LGPL v3](https://img.shields.io/badge/License-LGPL%20v3-blue.svg)](https://www.gnu.org/licenses/lgpl-3.0)
 # ConcurrentTasks Java Library
-An easy-to-consume concurrency library allowing for "Runnable Tasks" to execute business logic in a thread safe manner.
+An easy-to-consume concurrency library allowing for "Tasks" to execute business logic in a thread safe manner.
+This library helps users achieve multi-threading in their applications without worrying about synchronization and blocking for race conditions.
 Presently, there are 2 types of Tasks: Retrievable and Non-Retrievable.
 ## Non-Retrievable Tasks
 Once <code>NonRetrievableTask</code> has been extended, this allows for simple concurrent execution where the business logic executed <i>does <b>not</b></i> need to return back an object.
 As a result, calling the getVal() method for a NonRetrievableTask throws an UnsupportedOperationException.
 </br></br>